climaticzoning/simzoning/Documentation/Inputfile_simzoning.md

    * Building_Zones_occupation_Schedule
        - String
-       - Usage: The name of the schedule of each room used to calculate performance.
+       - Usage: The name of the schedule of each room used to calculate performance requiring hourly values(e.g. Thermal comfort, MGR).
 They should follow the same order of building zones considered for performance calculation.
-       - Example: "Building_Zones_considered_for_ PerformanceIndex_calculation": [SCH_OCUP_DORM, SCH_OCUP_DORM,
+       - Example: "Building_Zones_occupation_Schedule": [SCH_OCUP_DORM, SCH_OCUP_DORM, SCH_OCUP_SALA],
-SCH_OCUP_SALA],

   * Conditioning_type_tag
     - String